stakater/kubestackplus-docs/content/managed-addons/rhacs/overview.md

 - **Vulnerability Management**: It offers advanced vulnerability scanning and management to identify and remediate vulnerabilities in container images and Kubernetes configurations.

-- **Runtime Threat Detection**: RHACS uses machine learning and behavioral profiling to detect and respond to threats at runtime, enhancing your security posture.
+- **runtime Threat Detection**: RHACS uses machine learning and behavioral profiling to detect and respond to threats at runtime, enhancing your security posture.

 - **Compliance and Policy Enforcement**: Ensure compliance with industry standards and internal security policies with RHACS's policy enforcement and audit capabilities.